zmanda/libzcloud/docs/using_libzcloud/creating_a_store.rst

 during construction.
 These parameters may specify cloud access credentials, for example.

-The documentation for each plugin specifies the format of the store specifier and the plugin's parameters.
+The documentation for each plugin (see :ref:`included_plugins`) specifies the format of the store specifier and the plugin's parameters.
 This information is also available at runtime - see :ref:`module-info`.

 Calling the Constructor
 -----------------------